praveenr2998/Natural-Language-Processing---Python/README.md

 Speech - Text and Text - Speech

-I have written a code for sppech to text and text to speech conversion.
+I have written a code for speech to text and text to speech conversion.

 For Speech To Text use the libraries - SpeechRecognition,pyaudio - COMMAND - pip install SpeechRecognition